surajsays/HiddenAura/readme.md

 Contributing

 This is a personal learning project by surajsays under the repository HiddenAura.
 Contributions are not expected, but if you'd like to suggest improvements, feel free to fork the repository and open a pull request.
-For major changes, open an issue first to discuss your ideas.
-License

-You are free to use, modify, and distribute this project, provided that the license notice and copyright are retained.
+For major changes, open an issue first to discuss your ideas.You are free to use, modify, and distribute this project, provided that the license notice and copyright are retained.

-For more details, refer to the LICENSE file in this repository.
-Future Plans

-    Add community features like group challenges.
-    Support for customizable trees and visual themes.
-    Advanced analytics and insights into user progress.
-    Integrate Tauri for enhanced desktop support.

 Contact